57

 French partners:

-By 2022, all climate indicators point to drier-than-average conditions in most of Western Europe, and in the Alps in particular, confirming the climate change trend of recent decades, with serious repercussions for mountain areas.
+In 2022, all climate indicators point to drier-than-average conditions across most of Western Europe, particularly in the Alps, confirming the climate change trend of recent decades with serious repercussions for mountain areas.

-1. A lack of winter snow has damaged winter sports resorts;
+1. A lack of snow in winter that damaged winter sports resorts;

-2. Severe summer droughts are affecting agriculture in rural mountain areas, community drinking water supplies, forest fires and hydroelectric power generation.
+2. Severe summer droughts that harm agriculture in rural mountain areas, drinking water supplies for communities, forest fires, and hydroelectric power generation.

-In an attempt to reduce the effects of climate change, administrations and land management bodies are striving to identify effective and environmentally sustainable solutions for climate change adaptation, with an emphasis on ecosystem-based approaches.
+In an effort to mitigate the effects of climate change, government agencies and land management organizations are working to identify effective and environmentally sustainable solutions for adapting to climate change, with a focus on ecosystem-based approaches.

-One of the possible solutions that has been identified is the creation of small reservoirs distributed in mountainous contexts that can mitigate the impacts of climate change, while guaranteeing an adequate degree of safety for the territories and communities that live there.
-The main aim of the BECCA project - Ecologically Sustainable and Safe Reservoirs, Designed to Adapt to Climate Change - is to ensure the proper design of reservoirs and the safety of existing ones.
+One possible solution that has been identified is the creation of small reservoirs distributed throughout mountainous areas, which can mitigate the impacts of climate change while ensuring an adequate level of safety for the territories and communities that live there.
+The main objective of the BECCA project—Ecologically Sustainable and Safe Reservoirs, Designed to Adapt to Climate Change—is to ensure the proper design of reservoirs and the safety of existing reservoirs.

 Activities